inao-cz/inao-cz/README.md

 Well 🤔, I'm still in process of learning a lot.
 But I'd confidentially say that my Java skills aren't the lowest and the same goes for PHP.
 It's different story about other popular languages like Python (I hate this language.
 War can start now 🤯).
 But I'm trying to learn Rust these days and one day, maybe even C++.

 # Interests
 Outside of IT in general (I can build you a PC, choose you a networking device or develop something), I enjoy talking about cars but I'm not a 👨‍🔧.
-Also I'm interested about money and how stocks markets work (Yes, really 💵).
+Also I'm interested about money and how stocks markets work.

 # Contact
 Do you want to reach me?
 Well, it's easier than you think.